verveguy/tana-helper/README.md

 ## Running
 You will need `python3` already installed as well as `virtualenv`

+NOTE: Your version of python3 should be at least 3.11 Check it with `python3 --version`

+The default 3.9 on Mac OS X Ventura won't work.
+Upgrade python3 is whatever fashion you choose ([homebrew](https://brew.sh) is good)

 You can install `virtualenv` via:

 `pip install virtualenv`